luigirizzo/netmap/WINDOWS/README.txt

 a) DINAMICALLY LOAD:
     - Open a CMD window with administrative privileges
-    - Change into the directory containig Netmap.sys and Netmaploader.exe
+    - Change into the directory containing Netmap.sys and Netmaploader.exe
-    - Execute the command “NetmapLoader L”; if the module has been loaded a successful message will be written on the console window, otherwise an error code will be written.
+    - Execute the command "NetmapLoader L"; if the module has been loaded a successful message will be written on the console window, otherwise an error code will be written.
-    - To dinamically unload the module just execute the command “Netmaploader U”
+    - To dinamically unload the module just execute the command "Netmaploader U"

 b) INSTALL MODULE
     - Open the folder containing Netmap.sys/.inf/.cat